Helpful context:

 slow_sum(10_000_000)

-@timer is exactly equivalent to writing slow_sum = timer(slow_sum) after the function definition.
-The wrapper captures *args and **kwargs so it works with any function signature.
+@timer is exactly equivalent to writing slow_sum = timer(slow_sum) after the definition.
+The wrapper uses *args and **kwargs to accept any arguments, so it works with any function signature.

 # Impure - modifies external state